stnolting/neorv32/setups/vivado/README.md

 ### Batch mode

 Execute `vivado -mode batch -nojournal -nolog -source create_project.tcl` from the board subdir.
-The project will be created, and implementation will be run until generation of `work/neorv32_test_setup.runs/impl_1/neorv32_test_setup.bit`.
+The project will be created and implementation will be run until generation of `work/neorv32_test_setup.runs/impl_1/neorv32_test_setup.bit`.

 ### GUI